sebastiantoh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-* 4a.
+* 3b.
 The given sale already exists

-    * 4a1.
-StonksBook shows an error message.
+    * 3b1.
+StonksBook shows an error message stating that the given sale already exists.

       Use case ends.

-* 5a.
-The given parameters (unit price and quantity) are not in the correct format.
+* 3c.
+The given parameters (e.g. unit price, quantity) are not in the correct format.

-    * 5a1.
-StonksBook shows an error message.
+    * 3c1.
+StonksBook shows an error message, reminding the user of the correct format.

       Use case resumes at step 2.

+**Use case: List all sales**

+**MSS**

+1. User requests to list all sales.
+2. StonksBook shows all sales belonging to the specific contact.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of sales is empty.

+  Use case ends.

 **Use case: List all sales belonging to a contact**